Stanford is 3-8, though nothing more was expected of the Cardinal, including its shocking upset of the University of Southern California.

 DeCoud already has his degree in business marketing and advertising; he's taking graduate courses while completing his football eligibility.

 "Cal has taught me how to synthesize and process information," he said.
-"Everyone has their tough semesters.
-It just comes with the territory of a great academic institution, which demands so much of you."

 Cal has taught Forsett, DeCoud and Gibson time-management skills.
 Of the three, Gibson has had the roughest time academically.